Skip to main content

 Moving a widget

-• When a specific time is selected in the widget, the real-time inquiry mode is stopped and the active sessions performed at the selected time zone appear in the number 4 Active sessions table.
-After that, a button that allows you to view the data every 5 seconds appears on the Active sessions table.
+• If you stop the real-time query mode of the time and click a specific time on the chart in the widget, you can check the session performed at the selected time in the Number 4 Active sessions table.
+After that, a time bar that allows you to view the data every 5 seconds appears on the Active sessions table.

 Note